scala-steward/scash/README.md

 ```

 # Property based testing
 This library aims to achieve high level of correctness via property based testing.
 At the simplest level, you can think of property based testing as specifying a invariant that must always hold true.
-[Here](https://github.com/bitcoin-s/bitcoin-s-core/blob/89fbf35d78046b7ed21fd93fec05bb57cba023bb/src/test/scala/org/bitcoins/core/protocol/transaction/TransactionSpec.scala#L13-L17) is an example of a property in the bitcoin-s-core test suite
+[Here](https://github.com/bitcoin-s/scashd/blob/89fbf35d78046b7ed21fd93fec05bb57cba023bb/src/test/scala/org/bitcoins/core/protocol/transaction/TransactionSpec.scala#L13-L17) is an example of a property in the scashd test suite

 ```scala
   property("Serialization symmetry") =